bbzorba/STM32-Nucleo-Sensor-Applications/src/Servo_Motor/README.md

 PWM (Pulse Width Modulation) signal is used to control the position of the servo motor.
 The pulse width (duration) determines the position of the servo.

--Pulse Width (ms): This is the duration for which the PWM signal stays high in one cycle.
+- Pulse Width (ms): This is the duration for which the PWM signal stays high in one cycle.

--Period (ms): This is the duration of one complete cycle of the PWM signal (high and low).
+- Period (ms): This is the duration of one complete cycle of the PWM signal (high and low).

 In most servo applications, the PWM period is around 20ms (50Hz frequency), and the pulse width varies between 1ms (0 degrees) to 2ms (180 degrees) to control the position of the servo shaft.